opendatabio/opendatabio/README.md

 Each Object may have an associated note, regarding sampling procedure, location details, etc.

+TODO: study whether we should use the Nested Set Model for hierarquical data: http://mikehillyer.com/articles/managing-hierarchical-data-in-mysql/ OR storage procedures to emulate CONNECT BY

 ---

-The general idea behind the taxon model is that is should present tools for easily incorporating valid taxonomic names, with spell checking and added metadata, but allowing for the inclusion of names that are not considered valid (because they are still unpublished, are rare and thsus not found in online databases, or because the user disagrees with the validity status of the databases).
+The general idea behind the taxon model is that is should present tools for easily incorporating valid taxonomic names, with spell checking and added metadata, but allowing for the inclusion of names that are not considered valid (because they are still unpublished, are rare and thus not found in online databases, or because the user disagrees with the validity status of the databases).

 In the taxon table, the column "level" represents the taxonomic level (such as order, genera, etc).